Offshore wind power: Planning and permitting

 Existing hardware for measurements includes Light Detection and Ranging (LIDAR), Sonic Detection and Ranging (SODAR), radar, autonomous underwater vehicles (AUV), and remote satellite sensing, although these technologies should be assessed and refined, according to a report from a coalition of researchers from universities, industry, and government, supported by the Atkinson Center for a Sustainable Future.

 Because of the many factors involved, one of the biggest difficulties with offshore wind farms is the ability to predict loads.
 Analysis must account for the dynamic coupling between translational (surge, sway, and heave) and rotational (roll, pitch, and yaw) platform motions and turbine motions, as well as the dynamic characterization of mooring lines for floating systems.
-Foundations and substructures make up a large fraction of offshore wind systems, and must take into account every single one of these factors.
+Foundations and substructures make up a large fraction of offshore wind systems, and must take into account all these factors.

 Load transfer in the grout between tower and foundation may stress the grout, and elastomeric bearings are used in several British sea turbines.

 Corrosion is also a serious problem and requires detailed design considerations.
-The prospect of remote monitoring of corrosion looks very promising, using expertise utilised by the offshore oil/gas industry and other large industrial plants.
+The prospect of remote monitoring of corrosion looks promising, using expertise of the offshore oil/gas industry and other large industrial plants.

 Moreover, as power generation efficiency of wind farms downwind of offshore wind farms was found to decrease, strategic decision-making may need to consider – cross-national – limits and potentials for optimization.

-Some of the guidelines for designing offshore wind farms are set out in IEC 61400-3, but in the US several other standards are necessary.
+Some of the guidelines for designing offshore wind farms are set out in IEC 61400-3, but in the US (and elsewhere) several other standards are necessary.

 In the European Union (EU), different national standards are to be streamlined into more cohesive guidelines to lower costs.
 The standards require that a loads analysis is based on site-specific external conditions such as wind, wave and currents.

 The planning and permitting phase can cost more than $10 million, take 5–7 years and have an uncertain outcome.
 The industry is putting pressure on governments to improve the processes.
 In Denmark, many of these phases have been deliberately streamlined by authorities in order to minimize hurdles, and this policy has been extended for coastal wind farms with a concept called 'one-stop-shop'.
 The United States introduced a similar model called "Smart from the Start" in 2012.

-In the EU, the revised Renewable Energy Directive of 2018 has simplified the permitting process to help initiate wind projects.
+In the European Union (EU), the revised Renewable Energy Directive of 2018 has simplified the permitting process to help initiate wind projects.